pgadmin-org/pgadmin4/docs/en_US/server_deployment.rst

 * ``config_distro.py``: This file is read after ``config.py`` and is intended for packagers to change any settings that are required for their pgAdmin distribution.
   This may typically include certain paths and file locations.
+This file is optional, and may be created by packagers in the same directory as ``config.py`` if needed.

 * ``config_local.py``: This file is read after ``config_distro.py`` and is intended for end users to change any default or packaging specific settings that they may wish to adjust to meet local preferences or standards.
+This file is optional, and may be created by administrators in the same directory as ``config.py`` if needed.

 Python
 ------